 As a matter of practice, the Commission itself generally acts on requests for extensions of time to complete construction for Natural Gas Act facilities when such requests are contested before order issuance.
 For those extension requests that are contested,

-the Commission will aim to Start Printed Page 35306issue an order acting on the request within 45 days.
+the Commission will aim to issue an order acting on the request within 45 days.

 The Commission will address all arguments relating to whether the applicant has demonstrated there is good cause to grant the extension.

-The Commission will not consider arguments that re-litigate the issuance of the certificate order, including whether the Commission properly found the project to be in the public convenience and necessity and whether the Commission's environmental analysis for the certificate complied with the National Environmental Policy Act.
+The Commission will not consider arguments that re-litigate the issuance of the certificate order, Start Printed Page 48515including whether the Commission properly found the project to be in the public convenience and necessity and whether the Commission's environmental analysis for the certificate complied with the National Environmental Policy Act.

 At the time a pipeline requests an extension of time, orders on certificates of public convenience and necessity are final and the Commission will not re-litigate their issuance.